AntonTheDev/FlightAnimator/README.md

 There are two ways you can use this framework, you can perform an animation on a specific view, or register an animation on a view to perform later.

-When creating or registering an animation, the frame work uses a blocks cased approach to build the animation.
+When creating or registering an animation, the frame work uses a blocks based syntax to build the animation.
 You can apply a value, a timing, and set the primary flag, which will be discussed at a later point in the documentation.

 ###Simple Animation